1969 - TIMELINE Part 2: Pretties For You

-July 13th 1969 Minneapolis, MN, Tyrone Guthrie Theatre (w/ Zappa and the Mothers) [Waterloo Daily Courier 13th July has an answer to a readers letter which highlights that the band are already upsetting the mainstream]
+July 13th 1969 Minneapolis, MN, Tyrone Guthrie Theatre [Two Shows](w/ Zappa and the Mothers) [Waterloo Daily Courier 13th July has an answer to a readers letter which highlights that the band are already upsetting the mainstream]

 July 25th 1969 Seattle, WA First Seattle Pops Festival, Gold Creek Park, Woodinville, Washington (through 7/27/69) (with The Flying Burrito Brothers, Ten Years After, Led Zeppelin, The Byrds, The Youngbloods, Tim Buckley, Bo Diddley, Chuck Berry, Spirit, Vanilla Fudge, Ike and Tina Turner, Santana, The Doors, Lee Michaels, The Guess Who, Chicago, Albert Collins, Floating Bridge, Rockin' Fu, Crome Syrcus and more.) - Alice Cooper not on at least one poster but eye witnesses confirms they played on the Friday and there is at least one photo of the band at the show.

 UPDATE: From 'Helix' - July 31st - A review confims the appearance: